-- visa and immigration documents
+- visa and immigration documents.

 All documents should be in English or be accompanied by a certified translation into English.
-They can be sent via the online application or can be emailed to your school or faculty admissions office after you have submitted your application.
+They can be sent via the online research degree application or can be emailed to your school or faculty admissions office after you have submitted your application.
 Your email should include your student ID number (emailed to you on submission of your application), full name and your intended course of study.

 Original or certified true copies will need to be supplied separately when you register in Leeds.
-Please do not send original documents at the application stage (if you are an international students you will require these documents in your student visa application process).
+Please do not send original documents at the application stage (if you are an international student you will require these documents in your student visa application process).